Rokeby to Noojee Trail

 Rokeby_web.jpg

-Council is set to upgrade and extend the existing Rokeby to Neerim trail to create a link to some of Baw Baw’s key historic tourism destinations including the historically significant Noojee Trestle Bridge, the tallest remaining wooden railway bridge in Victoria as well as the historic township of Noojee.
+This will create a link to some of Baw Baw’s key historic tourism destinations including the historically significant Noojee Trestle Bridge, which is the tallest remaining wooden railway bridge in Victoria, as well as the historic township of Noojee.

 The trail aims to create a high-quality shared user trail that provides: